-What’s known and not known about Ghosn’s case after escape
+What we know about ex-Nissan boss Ghosn’s escape to Beirut

 TOKYO (AP) — Former Nissan Motor Co.
-Chairman Carlos Ghosn fled Japan this week while awaiting trial on financial misconduct charges and appeared in Lebanon.
-A look at the unfolding case of the fallen superstar of the auto industry:
+Chairman Carlos Ghosn fled Japan while awaiting trial on financial misconduct charges.
+He escaped to Beirut, where he grew up and is considered a national hero by many.
+Here’s a look at the unfolding case of the fallen auto industry superstar:

-WHERE HE IS
+WHERE IS GHOSN?

-Ghosn, who is Lebanese and also holds French and Brazilian passports, arrived in Lebanon Monday using a private plane via Turkey.
+Ghosn, who is Lebanese and also holds French and Brazilian passports, arrived in Lebanon on Monday after a stop in Turkey.
 Lebanese Justice Minister Albert Serhan told The Associated Press that Ghosn entered the country with a legal passport.
 Ghosn, who has not appeared in public, issued a statement saying he left to avoid a “rigged Japanese justice system.”
-He later denied his family members’ role in the escape, stressing he did it alone.
+He issued a second statement saying his family members played no role in his escape and that he did it alone.
 He said he will talk to reporters next week.
 Serhan said Lebanese prosecutors will question Ghosn, but there are no charges pending against him in Lebanon.

 Little is known about how Ghosn was able to leave Japan.
 He picked a time where security lapses are more likely — government offices are closed all week for New Year holidays.
-But his whereabouts were closely monitored, including by 24-hour security camera coverage, and his lawyers supposedly had all his passports.
-He was able to use the internet only in his lawyer’s office, and he was forbidden from seeing his wife, Carole Ghosn.
+But his whereabouts were closely monitored, including by 24-hour security cameras, and his lawyers supposedly had all of his passports.
+He was able to use the internet only in his lawyer’s office, and he was forbidden from seeing his wife, Carole.
 They were recently allowed video calls, but only in the presence of his lawyer.
-His chief lawyer Junichiro Hironaka said he had no knowledge of the escape and was stunned by it.
-The dramatic disappearance has set off wild speculation he was carted off inside a musical instrument case.
+Ghosn’s chief lawyer, Junichiro Hironaka, said he had no knowledge of the escape and was stunned by it.

 GHOSN AS FUGITIVE